Examples of surfaces with canonical maps of maximal degree: Introduction

-Surfaces with low canonical degrees have been constructed, see [P] or [DG] for more references.
-The first example of a surface with maximal canonical degree 36 is constructed by [Y2] as a suitably chosen $C_2\times C_2$-Galois cover of a special fake projective plane $X$.
-The fake projective plane $X$ in [Y2] has ${\rm Aut}(X)=C_7:C_3$, and by [LY] it satisfies $h^0(X,2L_X)=0$ for every ample generator $L_X$ of ${\rm NS}(X)$.
-The choice of the lattice for the ball quotient $M$ is explicitly described in [Y2] via the classifying data of [PY] and [CS].
+From Proposition \ref{Bea}, it is an interesting problem to know the geometric realization of possible canonical degrees and many surfaces with canonical degree at most $16$ have been constructed, see \cite{P} or \cite{DG} for more references.
+However, the first example of a surface with maximal canonical degree 36 was constructed only recently by \cite{Y1} as a suitably chosen $C_2\times C_2$-Galois cover of a special fake projective plane $X$.
+The fake projective plane $X$ in \cite{Y1} has ${\rm Aut}(X)=C_7:C_3$, and by \cite{LY} it satisfies $h^0(X,2L_X)=0$ for every ample generator $L_X$ of ${\rm NS}(X)$.
+The choice of the lattice for the ball quotient $M$ is explicitly described in \cite{Y1} via the classifying data of \cite{PY} and \cite{CS}.

+Here are the main goals of this paper.
+The first goal is to construct more examples of surfaces with maximal canonical degree.
+This is given as Theorem \ref{main} below.
+Then we examine the corresponding question in complex dimension 3, given as Corollary \ref{3fold} below.
+A second goal is to identify all potential examples of surfaces of canonical degree 36 constructed as a degree four Galois \'etale cover of a fake projective plane.
+We prove that for these Galois covers the canonical maps have at worst discrete base locus whenever the underlying fake projective plane has the largest possible automorphism group $C_7:C_3$.
+This is given as Theorem \ref{iso} and Proposition \ref{all}.
+For the presentation of this paper, we start with Theorem \ref{iso} hoping that it would give the reader a more comprehensible overall picture.

+We remark that our proof of Theorem \ref{main} is essentially independent of Theorem \ref{iso} and Proposition \ref{all}.
+A reader who is interested only in new surfaces of canonical degree $36$ may briefly go over statements in earlier sections and proceed directly to Section \ref{new} of the paper.